domin-mnd/storona/docs/guide/routing/templates.md

 - You can define only 1 handler in a single file.
 - The handler must be a default export of the file.
 - There must be used an appropriate function signature for the handler.
-- Files with overriden route must start with "!".
+- Files with overriden route or method must start with "!".
 For example, `apples/!someroute.get.ts`.

 ## Defining Handler